Policies & Procedures

 - Authorities will direct CHWC on continued action.

 Priests and Deacons

 All dioceses have in place a policy requesting a letter of suitability for all visiting priests & deacons.
 All priests and deacons that will be attending Catholic HEART Workcamp must inform the Chancellor of the Diocese in which they will be entering (even if they are only visiting for a few hours).
 A link will be included on the pre-trip website, which will provide you with all information and procedures for requesting a letter of suitability.

 Seminarians will be placed with clergy in sleeping quarters and be charged the amount of a full registration spot.

-In order to be in compliance with the Bishops Charter for the Protection of Children and Young People, CHWC has implemented a policy for sick campers.
-If one of your teens is sick and must stay back from their worksite, the policy is as follows:
+In order to be in compliance with the Bishops’ Charter for the Protection of Children and Young People, CHWC has implemented a POLICY FOR SICK CAMPERS.

-- An adult from your parish must stay back to care for them.
-When needed, CHWC will replace the work team with another adult.
+An adult from your parish must stay back to care for them.
+(When needed, CHWC will replace the work team with another adult).

 The majority of the showers are communal, so it is MANDATORY that all campers wear a bathing suit.

 While we love children, CHWC is a camp for teenagers.
 We cannot accommodate or permit small children or infants at camp or any of the programming activities.
 For the safety of all, and to follow the guidelines a school or diocese may request pertaining to lodging in the school, as well as liability insurance restrictions, Catholic Heart Workcamp must have this policy in place.